docksal/docksal/docs/content/core/system-dns.md

 Without the automatic resolver, you can use `fin hosts` command to manage name resolution via the `hosts` file.

-## Override the default upstream DNS settings
+## Override the Default Upstream DNS Settings

 Some restricted network environments (e.g., corporate networks) may be blocking direct access to external DNS services, making `8.8.8.8` inaccessible.
 In such cases, Docksal will output a warning on `fin project start` with the instructions to override the default upstream DNS settings.